 3. POS and inventory management systems

-In the last five years, cloud technology revolutionized the .
+In the last five years, cloud technologythe .
 Thanks to this restaurant owners got a great operational benefit from more convenient workflows for taking orders and handling payments.
-The POS systems became connected to other technologies used in restaurants: online ordering platforms, guest-facing technology, and even kitchen through kitchen display systems that can substitute kitchen printers in restaurants.
+The POS systems became connected to other technologies used in restaurants: online ordering platforms, guest-facing technology, and even kitchen through kitchen display systems that can substitute .

-Speaking of the latest innovations in the POS industry, cloud POS software vendors are now striving to make their systems even more mobile than they already are.
+Speaking of the latest innovations in the POS industry, cloud POS software vendors are now striving tothan they already are.
 Not only they strive to cover all operating systems but also to widen the range of hardware their apps can run on.

 Now you can find systems that work on computers, tablets, laptops, smartphones, tabletop ordering systems and new types of handheld order-taking devices.

 Another trend is in turning cloud POS apps into single software solutions covering all restaurant functions.
 Now they not only record sales transactions but include features addressing the needs of the front-of-the-house, back-of-the-house, marketing, and administration teams.
 POS vendors continually add new out-of-the-box features as well as integrate with other apps striving to cover every possible need food service operators may have.
-For example, Poster POS hosts a Restaurant Technology Hackathon once a year.
-This event connects restaurant owners with software developers who can originate solutions addressing real-life needs of their businesses.
+Check out our new portable POS terminal to discover some of the best innovations in the POS sector.

 4. Digital ordering

 The fans of off-premise dining now have a variety of options for online ordering.
-One way or another, almost every restaurant operator wants to capitalize on this trend and invest in the online side of their business to make their food available for ordering online in multiple ways:
+One way or another, almost every restaurant operator wants to capitalize on this trend and invest in theto make their food available for ordering online in multiple ways: